kyung-lee-official/nestjs-control-panel/README.md

 -   [x] Seed with email.
 If a member accesses the sign up page, the sign up page should send a `GET /auth/isSeeded` request to check if at least one member exists, if at least one member already exists, return `{ "isSeeded": true }`, frontend then redirects to the sign in page.
         If frontend sends a `GET /auth/seed` request, check if at least one member exists, if at least one member already exists, return `400` bad request.
         If no member exists, create a new member, `email` saved as lower case.
         Create an `admin` member-role, assign the member-role to the member.
         Create an `everyone` group, and assign the member as the group owner.
         Create a `default` member-role, any newly created member will be assigned to this member-role and can't be removed from it.
+The `default` member-role has permissions `GET_MEMBER_ME`.
+        `admin` must be verified before performing any actions.
 -   [ ] Seed with Google.
--   [ ] Sign up a new member, `email` saved in lower case, `CREATE_MEMBER` permission required, and assign the member to the `everyone` group.
+-   [x] Sign up a new member, `email` saved in lower case, and assign the member to the `everyone` group.
 -   [x] Check if sign-up is available

 #### Google OAuth